Do-It-Yourself Appliance Repair Help

 You can also use the Kill-a-Watt meter to check computers, table lamps and most other devices that plug into standard wall receptacles.
 You’ll learn many devices, such as TVs and stereos, actually use energy when they’re turned off.

-The Kill-a-Watt meter is now available for only $31.95.
+The Kill-a-Watt meter costs less than $30.
 This is a small price to pay to potentially save hundreds of dollars in electricity over time.
 Come git you one!

 grasshoppers not bothering the master with inane questions about appliance power usage because they're measuring it themselves with a Kill-A-Watt meter